-Nashville Franklin “Buckskin Frank” Leslie (1842-1925?) – A friend to the Earps in Tombstone, Arizona and deadly gunman he killed ten to thirteen men including Mike Killeen and Billy Claibourne in 1881, and claimed he killed Johnny Ringo.
-See Full Article HERE.
+Nashville Franklin “Buckskin Frank” Leslie (1842-1925?) – A friend to the Earps in Tombstone, Arizona and deadly gunman, he killed ten to 13 men, including Mike Killeen and Billy Claibourne, in 1881 and claimed he killed Johnny Ringo.

 “Big” Steve Long (18??-1868) – Known mostly as a professional gunman, Long also was a lawman and an outlaw.
-When outlawry became his main objective in 1868, he was lynched by a vigilante mob in Laramie City, Wyoming on October 28th.
-See Full Article HERE.
+When outlawry became his main objective in 1868, he was lynched by a vigilante mob in Laramie City, Wyoming on October 28.

-“Cock-Eyed” Frank Loving (1860?-1882) – Still in his teens, Loving was involved in the Richardson-Loving gunfight at the Long Branch Saloon, in Dodge City, Kansas in 1879.
-He was later involved in the Trindad, Colorado Saloon gunfight in 1882, where he was shot dead.
-See Article HERE.
+“Cock-Eyed” Frank Loving (1860?-1882) – Still in his teens, Loving was involved in the Richardson-Loving gunfight at the Long Branch Saloon, in Dodge City, Kansas, in 1879.
+He was later involved in the Trinidad, Colorado Saloon gunfight in 1882, where he was shot dead.

 Aban Lucero – A gunman, he shot and killed a man in Galisteo, New Mexico, on February 9, 18 91.